 1 - Chicory

 Chicory is one of the richest sources of inulin , a prebiotic that promotes the growth of good bacteria in the gut.
-Chicory is also rich in antioxidants , making it beneficial for general health.
+Chicory is also rich in antioxidants , making it beneficial for overall health.

 2 - Garlic and onions, foods for the growth of bacteria

-Garlic and onion are rich in prebiotics called fructo-oligosaccharides (FOS) and inulin .
+Garlic and onion are rich in prebiotics called fructooligosaccharides (FOS) and inulin .
 These compounds stimulate the growth of beneficial bacteria such as Bifidobacterium and Lactobacillus, which contribute to better digestive health.

 3 - Bananas